viccon/sturdyc/README.md

 <img width="1554" alt="Screenshot 2024-05-10 at 10 15 18" src="https://github.com/viccon/sturdyc/assets/12787673/adad1d4c-e966-4db1-969a-eda4fd75653a">
 &nbsp;

-In addition to this, we were able to reduce our outgoing requests by more than 90% after utilizing both the in-flight tracking of cache keys and refresh coalescing functionality, which in turn has allowed us to use fewer containers and much cheaper clusters.
+And through a combination of inflight-tracking, asynchronous refreshes, and refresh coalescing, we reduced load on underlying data sources by more than 90%.
+This reduction in outgoing requests has enabled us to operate with fewer containers and significantly cheaper database clusters.

 # Table of contents